JetBrains/MPS-extensions/docs/extensions/model-merger.md

 ### Precedence

-A *complete* merge specification for a concept always dominates of *partial* specifications it might inherit though extensions of concepts or implementation of interfaces.
+A *complete* merge specification for a concept always dominates over a *partial* specification it might inherit through extensions of concepts or implementation of interfaces.

-Overriding (respecifying the merge for a property, child or reference) in a *partial* or *complete* merge specification always dominates over merge specifications inherited though extensions of concepts or implementation of interfaces.
+Overriding (respecifying the merge for a property, child or reference) in a *partial* or *complete* merge specification always dominates over merge specifications inherited through extensions of concepts or implementation of interfaces.

 ## Open Questions